 - Using others work without properly citing it.
-All sources used must be citied if you did not directly copy text or images from this source. - Claiming others work as your own. - Using a language model or other AI system to generate posts for you. - Making posts for another student. - Having a person other than yourself make forum posts for you.
+All sources used must be cited if you did not directly copy text or images from this source. - Claiming others work as your own. - Using a language model or other tools to generate posts for you.
+This includes tools such as ChatGPT. - Making posts for another student. - Having a person other than yourself make forum posts for you. - Copying and reposting something another student posted to the forums.

 The penalty for academic dishonesty in any course component is receiving 0% for that component AND the possibility of additional penalties as deemed appropriate by the course instructor, department or university including but not limited to an additional penalty equal to the course component, or a failing overall grade being entered for the course.
-Note that receiving 0% on an assignment may make you ineligible for a passing grade due to the 49% requirement given in the Student Evaluation section.
-Receiving 0% on the final exam, will make you ineligible for a passing grade in this course.
+Note that receiving 0% on the final exam, will make you ineligible for a passing grade in this course.
+This requirement will not be waved if the 0% is due to an academic offence.